Recurrent laryngeal nerve: Function

 The recurrent laryngeal nerves control all intrinsic muscles of the larynx except for the cricothyroid muscle.
 These muscles act to open, close, and adjust the tension of the vocal cords, and include the posterior cricoarytenoid muscles, the only muscle to open the vocal cords.
 The nerves supply muscles on the same side of the body, with the exception of the interarytenoid muscle, which is innervated from both sides.

 The nerves also carry sensory information from the mucous membranes of the larynx below the lower surface of the vocal fold, as well as sensory, secretory and motor fibres to the cervical segments of the esophagus and the trachea.

 Clinical significance

 Injury

 The recurrent laryngeal nerves may be injured as a result of trauma, during surgery, as a result of tumour spread, or due to other means.
 Injury to the recurrent laryngeal nerves can result in a weakened voice (hoarseness) or loss of voice (aphonia) and cause problems in the respiratory tract.
 Injury to the nerve may paralyze the posterior cricoarytenoid muscle on the same side.
 This is the sole muscle responsible for opening the vocal cords, and paralysis may cause difficulty breathing (dyspnea) during physical activity.
-Injury to both the right and left nerve may result in more serious damage, such as the inability to speak.
 Additional problems may emerge during healing, as nerve fibres that re-anastamose may result in vocal cord motion impairment, uncoordinated movements of the vocal cord.